Moduli of Distributions via Singular Schemes: Distributions of Degree 1

 In particular, one can check that $h^i(\iz(k))=0$ for $i>0$ and $k>0$.

-Now we analyze each of the cases raised above following the same procedure outline in the previous subsection.
-Generic 1-forms vanishing at $V(I)$ for the ideals in items (1) through (5) are obtained following the algorithm given in Remark \ref{algo}; however, every 1-form vanishing at a scheme $Z=V(I)$ for an ideal $I$ of type (5) also vanishes along three concurrent lines meeting at the embedded double point, implying that the corresponding morphism $\tp3\rightarrow\iz(3)$ cannot be surjective; the explicit expression is in display \eqref{type5} below.
-It thus follows that the image of the morphism $\Sigma\colon\dd(1,1)\rightarrow{\rm Hilb}^{t+3}(\mathbb{P}^3)$ is the open subset $U\subset{\rm Hilb}^{t+3}(\mathbb{P}^3)$ consisting of nonplanar schemes without embedded double point (that is, the complement of the families of schemes of type (5) and the planar ones).
+Now we analyze each of the cases raised above following the same procedure outlined in the previous subsection.
+Generic 1-forms vanishing at $V(I)$ for the ideals in items (i) through (v) are obtained following the algorithm given in Remark \ref{algo}; however, every 1-form vanishing at a scheme $Z=V(I)$ for an ideal $I$ of type (v) also vanishes along three concurrent lines meeting at the embedded double point, implying that the corresponding morphism $\tp3\rightarrow\iz(3)$ cannot be surjective; the explicit expression is in display \eqref{type5} below.
+It thus follows that the image of the morphism $\Sigma\colon\dd(1,1)\rightarrow{\rm Hilb}^{t+3}(\mathbb{P}^3)$ is the open subset $U\subset{\rm Hilb}^{t+3}(\mathbb{P}^3)$ consisting of nonplanar schemes without embedded double point (that is, the complement of the families of schemes of type (v) and the planar ones).

-Furthermore, we also compute the dimension of the the fibres of $\Sigma$ using Proposition \ref{psyz}; it turns out that the $h^0(\Omega^1_{\p3}\otimes\iz(3))=6$ for each possible scheme $Z$.
+Furthermore, we also compute the dimension of the fibres of $\Sigma$ using Proposition \ref{psyz}; it turns out that the $h^0(\Omega^1_{\p3}\otimes\iz(3))=6$ for each possible scheme $Z$ from the list above.
 Finally, the open subsets giving the fibers of the morphism $\Sigma$ are of the form $D_+(h)$, for some homogeneous polynomial $h\in\com[t_0,\dots,t_5]$.
-We list these polynomials in Table \ref{table:line+2pt} below, together with the generic 1-form of each case.
+We list these polynomials in Table \ref{table:line+2pt}, together with the generic 1-form of each case.